highlowapp/highlowbackend/API_DOCS.md

 **Errors:**

-- *ERROR-RESET-ID*: The reset id provided in the URL was invalid
+- *ERROR-INVALID-RESET-ID*: The reset id provided in the URL was invalid
 - *passwords-no-match*: The password and confirmpassword do not match